Proof Hashes

 You don't need to trust PacSpace.
 When you receive a delta.verified webhook, you get everything needed to verify the proof yourself.
 Here's how:

-Step 2: Confirm your content hash is in the batch
+Step 2: Confirm your content hash is in the verification set

 const { itemHashes, contentHash } = webhookData.proof;